Purpose and Integrity for Sustainable Success in Turbulent Times

 Ames & Hall

-Skilled leaders like the rivers and seas perform a synchronising function, perceived from a particular perspective, has a nobility to it.
+Skilled leaders like the rivers and seas perform a synchronising function that, perceived from a particular perspective, has a nobility to it.
 Both skilled leaders and seas do what they do naturally and well.

 Far from being merely passive players buffeted about in the emerging order, both skilled leaders and seas actively coordinate the massive quantum of energy that flows into them from their constituents and maximise its circulation to the advantage of all.
 Because such coordination benefits all equally, the streams and the common people defer happily to their coordinators.